getsolus/help-center-docs/software/fzf/en.md

 ### Fish

-First create the following directory if it does not already exist
+First create the following directory if it does not already exist:

 ``` bash
 mkdir -p $HOME/.config/fish/functions
 ```

-`cd` into this directory and make a file `fish_user_key_bindings.fish` with the following content
+`cd` into this directory and make a file `fish_user_key_bindings.fish` with the following content:

 ``` bash
 function fish_user_key_bindings